bediger4000/zigzag-programming-problem/README.md

 |Cognitive Complexity| method 1|

 Method 1 allocates a potentially large block of heap.
-Moethod 2 just prints things out on the fly.
+Method 2 just prints things out on the fly.

 Method 1 makes a single pass over the input string, method 2 makes `k` passes.

+It looks to me like you trade the space used by method 1 for the multiple passes used by method 2.
+A classic time vs space tradeoff.

 As I implemented them, both methods print out trailing blanks, blanks on upper lines that are "above" the height of the last upward zag, or below the last downward zig.
-Both of them could implement something to prevent this, like `string.TrimRight` on method 1, a simple check on row index for method 2.
+Both of them could implement something to prevent this, like the Go standard library function `strings.TrimRight` on method 1, a simple check on row index for method 2.

-The "cognitive complexity" is pretty informal.
+The "cognitive complexity" I cite is pretty informal.
 It seems to me it's harder to get method 2 correct.
 I wrote the method 1 code first, and only after seeing how to implement "up and down" did I consider method 2 a possiblity.